costoffreedom/costoffreedom-book/book/architectonics-of-power/why-i-choose-privacy.md

-some of the groundwork in the US for those treaties, helps foster an environment that would allow the American government — and, with the treaties, corporations and governments around the world — to encroach on everyone's liberties even more.</p>
+some of the groundwork in the US for those treaties, helps foster an environment that would allow the American government — and, with the treaties, corporations and governments around the world — to encroach on everyone’s liberties even more.</p>

 <p>16.
 As someone who has survived tyranny, the most important thing to
 me is never living under it again.
 As someone who is free with my